Parrot-Developers/arduplane-disco-manifest/README.md

 This document is in markdown format and is best read with a markdown viewer.
 In command line, one can use `pandoc README.md | lynx -stdin`.

-## How to start / restart ArduPlane for Parrot Disco

-Just press three times on the on/off button, the original autopilot will be killed and ArduPlane will be launched instead.
-If ArduPlane was already running, it will be restarted.
-Now you can interact with ArduPlane the way you want, please refer to the [ArduPlane documentation][ArduPlane] for more information.

 ## How to build ArduPlane for Parrot Disco (optional)

 ### Needed packages